 Prior to 0600 of the Day Ahead, ERCOT will use the Day-Ahead Load forecast and will develop an Ancillary Services Plan that identifies the amount of Ancillary Services necessary for each hour of the next day as specified in Section 4, Scheduling.
 The amount of Ancillary Services required may vary depending on ERCOT System conditions from hour to hour.

-By 0600 of the Day Ahead, ERCOT will post an ERCOT System and zonal Load forecast for the next seven (7) days, by hour using the Messaging System.
+By 0600 of the Day Ahead, ERCOT will post an ERCOT System and zonal Load forecast for the next seven (7) days, by hour.
 ERCOT will notify each QSE of its allocated share of Ancillary Services for each hour for the next day, as specified in Section 4, Scheduling.
 ERCOT will make available to Market Participants any ERCOT area Load forecasts used in the determination of its ERCOT System and zonal forecasts.

+PIP134: There are concerns that w/o using the Messaging System, the information is susceptible to screen scrapes.
+Once the system uses the Messaging System.
+The first sentence of the paragraph above should be replaced as follows:

 By 0600 of the Day Ahead, ERCOT will post an ERCOT System and zonal Load forecast for the next seven (7) days, by hour using the Messaging System.

 ERCOT will determine the total required amount of each Ancillary Service using the Operating Guides and the following: